GustavoContreiras/FeegowChallenge/README.md

 # Feegow Challenge

-- Download XAMPP from www.apachefriends.org & install it.
+- Download XAMPP from www.apachefriends.org and install it.
 - Download this repository
 - Copy "web" folder from this repository to "xampp/htdocs/" installation directory
 - Open XAMPP Control Panel and click on "Start" on "Apache" and "MySQL" buttons row